-No significant interactions have been noted with dopamine signalling with valerian extract
+No significant interactions have been noted between dopamine receptors and Valeriana officinalis.

-A valerian methanolic extract at 100µg/mL appears to have affinity for the ML2 receptor by displacing the ligand (iodomelatonin) by 56%, although 10µg/mL was ineffective and there were no associations with the ML1 receptor nor th melanin concentrating hormone (MCH) receptor, the latter also linked to sleep disorders.
-The IC50 in regards to displacing the ligand on ML2 was determined to be 74µg/mL, while interactions with ML1 required 450µg/mL to reach the IC50 value and both being less than the reference compound of Melatonin (122nM and 170pM for ML2 and ML1, respectively).
+A valerian methanolic extract at 100µg/mL appears to have affinity for the ML2 receptor by displacing the ligand (iodomelatonin) by 56%, although 10µg/mL was ineffective and there were no associations with the ML1 receptor or the melanin concentrating hormone (MCH) receptor, the latter being linked to sleep disorders.
+The IC50 in regards to displacing the ligand on ML2 was determined to be 74µg/mL, while interactions with ML1 required 450µg/mL to reach the IC50 value, both being less than the reference compound of Melatonin (122nM and 170pM for ML2 and ML1, respectively).

 Interactions with the melatonin receptors have failed to occur elsewhere with up to 50µg/mL of the 50-100% methanolic extracts, or with petroleum or dichloromethane extracts.

-Interactions with melatonin signalling have been noted with valerian in vitro, but relative to melatonin itself these interactions are very weak and probably not relevant to oral supplementation
+Interactions between Valeriana officinalis and melatonin signalling have been noted in vitro, but these interactions are very weak and most likely not relevant to oral supplementation.

-The olivil lignan in valerian known as 4'-O-β-d-glucosyl-9-O-(6"-deoxysaccharosyl)olivil appears to be an A1 receptor ligand, and exerts 80+/-5% affinity at 100μM and initially showing a Ki of 5.28+/-0.68μM; when investigating further, it appears that this lignan had a Ki of 23.6-31μM for the low affinity state (26nM for high affinity without GTP), and due to having an EC50 value of 3.98+/-0.42μM it was deemed a partial agonist.
-This affinity has been replicated elsewhere in the range of 150-190µM (EC50 in activating the receptor between 850-900µM) which was comparable to hops (130µM) while the compound formulation of the two (Ze91019) did not appear to be synergistic and incubation of neurons with valerian extracts appears to suppress A1 siganlling in a concentration dependent manner up to 10mg/mL.
+The olivil lignan in valerian known as 4'-O-β-d-glucosyl-9-O-(6"-deoxysaccharosyl)olivil appears to be an A1 receptor ligand, and exerts 80+/-5% affinity at 100μM and initially thought to have a Ki of 5.28+/-0.68μM; when investigating further, it appears that this lignan had a Ki of 23.6-31μM for the low affinity state (26nM for high affinity without GTP), and due to having an EC50 value of 3.98+/-0.42μM it was deemed a partial agonist.
+This affinity has been replicated elsewhere in the range of 150-190µM (EC50 in activating the receptor between 850-900µM), which was comparable to hops (130µM); the compound formulation of the two (Ze91019) did not appear to be synergistic.
+Incubation of neurons with valerian extracts appears to suppress A1 siganlling in a concentration dependent manner up to 10mg/mL.

 The water extract of valerian appears to be able to signal through A1 receptors, and a lignan from the roots has been confirmed to being a partial A1 agonist.
-The concentrations at which these act appreciably appear to be pretty high, and due to the content of these lignans in valerian being low it is thought that adenosine signalling is not practically relevant to oral supplementation of valerian
+The concentrations at which these act appreciably are high, and due to the concentration of these lignans in valerian being low it is thought that adenosine signalling is not practically relevant to oral supplementation of valerian.

 It appears that the anti-epileptic properties of the valerian water extract (roots at 200-800mg/kg injections) in amygdala-kindled rats is partially aborgated by A1 receptor antagonism, suggesting signalling through this receptor.

-Adenosinergic signalling appears to be implicated following injections of valerian to rats, but the dose injected is very high
+Adenosinergic signalling appears to be implicated following injections of Valeriana officinalis in rats, but the dose injected is very high.

-Valerian has been noted to have affinity for the neuropeptide 1 (NPY1) receptor by displacing the ligand by 11-13% in the concentration range of 10-100µg/mL, with no apparent associated with NPY2.
+Valerian has been noted to have affinity for the neuropeptide 1 (NPY1) receptor and displaces the ligand by 11-13% at the concentration range of 10-100µg/mL, with no apparent associated with NPY2.

-In amygdala-kindled rats (known to experience anticonvulsive effects from A1 but not A2A adenosine receptor activation) injections of the water extract of the roots of valerian at 500-800mg/kg (but not 200mg/kg) is able to exert anticonvulsive effects in a manner that is partially blocked with an A1 receptor antagonist.
+In amygdala-kindled rats (known to experience anticonvulsive effects from A1 but not A2A adenosine receptor activation), injections of the water extract of valerian root at 500-800mg/kg (but not 200mg/kg) is able to exert anticonvulsive effects in a manner that is partially blocked with an A1 receptor antagonist.
 Oddly, the petroleum ether extract (50-100mg/kg) had proconvulsive effects.

 The root of valerian has traditionally been used to treat anxiety which is thought to be due to valerenic acid potentiating GABAA receptors, a property not shared with its derivaties hydroxyvalerenic acid and acetoxyvalerenic acid despite all three binding to the same site on GABAA receptors (β3).